SoulHoleProductions/quarky/www/lib/auth0-angular/README.md

 # Auth0 and AngularJS

 This AngularJS module will help you implement client-side and server-side (API) authentication.
-You can use it together with [Auth0](https://www.auth0.com) to add support for username/password authentication, enterprise identity providers like Active Directory or SAML and also for social identity providers like Google, Facebook or Salesforce among others to your web, API and mobile native apps.
+It can be used together with [Auth0](https://www.auth0.com) to add support for username/password authentication, enterprise identity providers like Active Directory or SAML and also for social identity providers like Google, Facebook or Salesforce among others to your web, API and native mobile apps.

-[Auth0](https://www.auth0.com) is a cloud service that provides a turn-key solution for authentication, authorization and Single Sign On.
+[Auth0](https://www.auth0.com) is a cloud service that provides a turn-key solution for authentication, authorization and single sign-on.

 ## Key Features

-* **User Login & Signup**: This module lets you easily sign in and sign up your users with any Social Provider, Enterprise Provider or Username and password.
-You can use the UI already made by Auth0 or create your own
+* **User login & signup**: This module lets you easily sign in and sign up your users with any Social Provider, Enterprise Provider or Username and password.
+You can use the UI supplied by Auth0 or create your own
-* **Authenticated API calls**: We'll take care of automatically adding the `JWT` in every request that is made to your API after the user is authenticated
+* **Authenticated API calls**: JWTs are automatically added to every request made to your API after the user is authenticated
-* **Events/Promise based services**: Our service supports both Events based actions as well as promise based ones
+* **Events/Promise based services**: `auth0-angular` supports events and promised-based actions
-* **Token management**: Using `auth0-angular` together with `angular-storage` and `angular-jwt` you can handle the complete token lifecycle, including storing, expiration and renewal.
+* **Token management**: Using `auth0-angular` together with `angular-storage` and `angular-jwt` can handle the complete token lifecycle, including storing, expiration and renewal.

 ## Installation

-You can install this plugin several ways

 ### Bower